Geometric Mean Formula

 • Growth Rates: When dealing with percentages or ratios that change over time (like investment returns or population growth), the geometric mean provides a more accurate picture of the overall change compared to the arithmetic mean.

-• Proportional Changes: It is helpful for situations where changes are multiplied, not added.
+• Proportional Changes: This is helpful for situations where changes are multiplied, not added.
 For example, if a recipe calls for doubling all ingredients, the geometric mean of the original quantities represents the final amount.

 https://rfaqs.com